Photo of Sharon's cupboard, find out what's inside

 • Wok Mei – gluten free and nut free hoisin sauce (see my write up from WFFS16)

 • Caveat: possible cross-contact risk with Dynasty brand hoisin sauce.
 I mention this because I ran out and used it without calling and my son didn’t like the taste.
 Uh-oh, you know what that means.
-I emailed JFC and was informed that Dynasty brand hoisin sauce is made on shared equipment with peanuts and other allergens.
+I was informed that Dynasty brand hoisin sauce is made on shared equipment with peanuts and other allergens.

 Oyster Sauce: